papido/RealEstateRN/README.md

-This is a mobile application for hobby, designed to show, search Real Estate with added Auth Functionality.
-The UI is built using React Native Expo, the backend is powered by Appwrite for authentication and to store and add items.
+This is a React Native Expo mobile application for hobby, designed to show, search Real Estate with added Auth Functionality.
+The UI is built using NativeWind, the backend is powered by Appwrite for authentication and to store and add items.